-- Event Termination Settings: Select the Terminate Events by Form check box to only terminate events created by the workflow form specified in the Form Name field when a termination event happens (for example, when the incident is closed or the priority changes).
-For example, if you only want to terminate events created by Incident Alerts, but want to keep Engage with xMatters events open, select the check box and add Incident Alerts in the Form Name field.
+- Event Termination Settings: Select the Terminate alerts by Form check box to only terminate alerts created by the workflow form specified in the Form Name field when a termination event happens (for example, when the incident is closed or the priority changes).
+For example, if you only want to terminate alerts created by Incident Alerts, but want to keep Engage with xMatters alerts open, select the check box and add Incident Alerts in the Form Name field.

 - Enable Engage with xMatters: Enables the Engage with xMatters feature (users need to be assigned the x_xma_xmatters.xmatters_engage role to be able to use the feature).

 - Maximum number of suggestions in recipients list: The maximum number of suggestions the Engage with xMatters dialog box displays when searching for recipients.

 - Engage with xMatters integration URL: The integration URL for the workflow's Engage with xMatters integration.

 - Conference Bridge Integration URL: The integration URL for the workflow's Conference Bridge integration.

 - External Conference Bridges: The names of external conference bridges to make available in the Engage with xMatters dialog box; leave blank to use xMatters-hosted conference bridges.
 See the xMatters online help for more information on conference bridges.